BPayne-216/D3-Challenge/README.md

 https://bpayne-216.github.io/D3-Challenge/

-This project used javascript and a .csv file to create D3 interative visual based on U.S. Census data.
-HTML, D3, css, and bootstrap were used to create the website.
+This project used javascript and a .csv file to create an D3 interactive visual based on U.S. Census data.
+HTML, javascript, D3, css, and bootstrap were used to create the website.

-The motivation of this project is utilize Plot.ly graphing inside of Javascript to create charts that illustrate the details of the Belly Button samples.
-The JSON file contained IDs of the samples, along with Microbe detail and demographic characteristics of each sample.
+The motivation of this project is utilize D3 interactive graphing function.
+In this example, an interactive bubble chart was created which plotted the lack of Healthcare (%) on the Y-axis, but the Poverty level (%) on the X-axis for each state.

-Elements of the Samples.JSON
+Elements of the javascript (app.js) file:
 Names (IDs).
 MetaData (consists of demographic data: ID, ethnicity, gender, age, location, bbtype, and ufreq).
 Samples (IDs and microbe scientific names).

 Elements of HTML file: